SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch15:file_attributes.md

    4. st_blksize is **NOT** the block size of underlying file system.
 Instead, it is the optimal block size for I/O on files on this file system.

+      > The meaning of this field varies across UNIX implementations, at least on
+      > Linux, this is the optimal block size for I/O.

       This is the development result of Berlekey `fast file system`.

       Your I/O operation buffer (userspace buffer: std buffer or buffer manually